coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 Tags: menu, megamenu, mega menu, navigation, widget, dropdown menu, drag and drop, mobile, responsive, retina, theme editor, widget, shortcode, sidebar, icons, dashicons
 Requires at least: 3.8
 Tested up to: 4.6
-Stable tag: 2.2.3
+Stable tag: 2.2.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy to use drag & drop WordPress Mega Menu plugin.
-Create Mega Menus using Widgets.
-Responsive, retina & touch ready.
+An easy to use mega menu plugin.
+Written the WordPress way.

 == Description ==

-WordPress Mega Menu Plugin.
-Create widgetized mega menus using the built in visual mega menu builder.
+Max Mega Menu will automatically convert your existing menu or menus into a mega menu.
+You can then add any WordPress widget to your menu, restyle your menu using the theme editor and change the menu behaviour using the built in settings.
+Max Mega Menu is a complete menu management plugin, perfect for taking control of your existing menu and turning it into a user-friendly, accessible and touch ready menu with just a few clicks.

 https://www.youtube.com/watch?v=44dJwP1AXT8